Le Hanneton: Depictions in Art and Literature

 Even though men were discouraged from entering the bar, it was frequented by the painter Toulouse Lautrec, who lived nearby, in 1897–1899.
 His lithograph, "Au Hanneton", shows Madame Armande at a table inside her bar.
 She is also depicted in his lithograph La Grande Loge ("A Box at the Theater"), where she is seated at a theater box with bisexual dancer Émilienne d’Alençon.
-In one biography of Lautrec, Armande Brazier is referred to as "Armande La Borgone" and is said to have treated Lautrec "with maternal affection", while he referred to her as "La Gambetta" after a one-eyed politician because she only had one eye.
+In one biography of Lautrec, Armande Brazier is referred to as "Armande La Borgne" and is said to have treated Lautrec "with maternal affection", while he referred to her as "La Gambetta" after a one-eyed politician because she only had one eye.

 Writer, singer, and lyricist Gabriel Montoya collaborated with the painter and lithographer Odilon Redon on a series of depictions of various nightclubs and brasseries in Montmartre, which included Le Hanneton.
 In his 1896 Roman Comique du Chat Noir (Comic Novel of the Black Cat), Montoya dedicated the poem he wrote inspired by the Hanneton, Les Lesbiennes, "to the ladies of the Hanneton and La Souris".

 In the poem, he describes the bar's customers as "perverse flowers of love" who "lean on their elbows, coquettish", and as "androgynes and sphinxes" who "nourish strange passions".